Sensitivities to secret neutrino interaction at FASER$\nu$: Summary

 \section{Summary}

+We have studied the constraints from meson decay on the coupling of neutrinos to a light new vector boson with a mass smaller than 500~{\rm MeV}, using FASER$\nu$ emulsion detector and its upgraded version, FASER2$\nu$. $Z^\prime $ can be produced via three-body decay of the charged mesons, along with a charged lepton and a neutrino and can subsequently decay into a neutrino-antineutrino pair before reaching the detector.
+The produced neutrinos can be detected at the emulsion detector of FASER$\nu$.

-Neutrino produced at particle colliders has never been detected although colliders are copious sources of neutrinos.
-FASER$\nu$, a proposed inexpensive subdetector of FASER, will provide an opportunity to detect the first collider neutrinos at a particle collider; In particular, FASER$\nu$ will make it possible to study $\nu_e$ and $\nu_\tau$ in details at the highest energies yet explored.
-In this work, we have studied the potential of FASER$\nu$ and proposed upgraded version of it, FASER2$\nu$, with higher statistics to constrain secret neutrino gauge interaction.
-Considering secret neutrino gauge interaction, with $\sum_{\alpha ,\beta} g_{\alpha \beta}Z'_\mu\bar{\nu}_\alpha \gamma^\mu \nu_\beta$ Lagrangian, leads to new three-body charged meson decay mode, that charged lepton, neutrino and $Z^\prime$ will be produced and subsequently $Z^\prime$ decays to neutrino antineutrino pair.
-Our analysis shows FASER$\nu$ cannot constrain this scenario due to small statistics.
-FASER2$\nu$ is a proposal of an upgraded version of FASER$\nu$, up to an order of 100000 times larger data than FASER$\nu$.
-We have found that FASER2$\nu$ can constrain the scenario more stringent than the current constraint from NA62 and the future constraints from the near detector of DUNE as it is demonstrated in fig. \ref{discovery_potential}.
-We also studied the potential of FASER2$\nu$ experiment to reconstruct the flavour structure of the coupling as it is indicated in fig.~\ref{SF}.
-This is very important since such an apparatus will have a sensitivity to $g_{e\tau}$, while meson decay experiments are sensitive to $\sqrt{\sum_\alpha g_{e\alpha}^2}$; Thus, such an apparatus can reconstruct the flavour structure of the coupling.
+FASER$\nu$, an inexpensive subdetector of FASER, will provide an opportunity to detect the first collider neutrinos; In particular, FASER$\nu$ will make it possible to study $\nu_e$ and $\nu_\tau$ in detail at the highest energies yet explored.
+In this work, we have studied the potential of FASER$\nu$ and proposed an upgraded version of it, FASER2$\nu$, with higher statistics to constrain the secret neutrino gauge interaction.
+Considering secret neutrino gauge interaction, with $\sum_{\alpha ,\beta} g_{\alpha \beta}Z'_\mu\bar{\nu}_\alpha \gamma^\mu \nu_\beta$ Lagrangian leads to new three-body charged meson decay mode, that charged lepton, neutrino and $Z^\prime$ will be produced and subsequently $Z^\prime$ decays to neutrino antineutrino pair.
+Our results are indicated in Fig.~\ref{getau_constraints} to Fig.~\ref{gemu_constraints}.
+As indicated in Fig.~\ref{getau_constraints}, using only FASER$\nu$ data, for $50 ~{\rm MeV} < m_{Z^\prime} < 150 ~{\rm MeV} $, we can constrain $g_{e \tau}$ more strongly than the current constraints and future DUNE near detector constraint.
+However we observed that with $100$ and $1000$ times larger than FASER$\nu$, FASER$2\nu$ can improve the limit on $g_{e \tau}$ for $ m_{Z^\prime} < 2 ~{\rm keV} $ and $3~{\rm MeV} < m_{Z^\prime}< 300~{\rm MeV}$.